Alleingang des Pioniers: Das ist Tesla Vision Only

 Tesla Vision Only: Conclusion

-To summarize: In the future, with (even) better image recognition systems, "Vision Only" will be practicable and probably have some advantages over "mixed" systems.
+To summarize: In the future, with (even) better image recognition systems, "vision only" will be practicable and probably have some advantages over "mixed" systems.
 Tesla probably thought this future was already very close when they decided to dispense with radar and USS.

 Source contribution image: Mateusz Zatorski via Unsplash